carueda/odssplatim-ui/README.md

 ## Setup in ODSS ##

+The platform timeline editor is currently being built directly from this directory and deployed as a standalone application on the odss-test server.
-Currently the timeline editor widget is included in the main ODSS application via iframe, so there is no additional setup for ODSS.
-The timeline editor, in a standalone fashion, is already deployed at the associated URL.
+Since the main ODSS application includes this editor via an iframe with the corresponding URL, there is no additional setup for ODSS.

 ## Module setup ##